feature-sliced/steiger/packages/steiger-plugin-fsd/src/excessive-slicing/README.md

 # `excessive-slicing`

-This rule forbids having too many ungrouped slices or too many slices in a group.
+Forbid having too many ungrouped slices or too many slices in a group.

 > [!NOTE]
 > For now, the threshold has been set to 20 arbitrarily.
 If this rule is too strict or too lenient, please open an issue.